 Careers Education, supported by personalised information, advice and guidance (known as CEIAG) begins in Key Stage 3 where students are introduced to the world of work through assemblies, PSHE and through curriculum activities.
 During year 9 students have focused time around Careers and choosing options and in the later years (including 6th Form) help and advice is given to students so that each one is able to make an informed choice about continuing in education, jobs and training.
 Students will be given the opportunity to attend a Careers Fair and half termly off timetable Citizenship Days allow the students to take part in work and careers related activities.

-The school works closely with an external and impartial Careers Advisor who visits the school regularly.
-In addition to individual interviews and group sessions the Aspirations Leader offers drop-in lunch time sessions and Careers guidance is available at parents evenings.
+The school works closely with an external and impartial Careers Advisor who visits the academy regularly.
+In addition to individual interviews and group sessions, the Aspirations Leader, Miss Yasin, offers drop-in lunch time sessions and Careers guidance is available at parents evenings.
 Students have access to up to date information about their future options in the Careers sections of the Library where leaflets, books, magazines and university prospectuses are available and the School has invested the web based package Unifrog, which can be accessed at home as well as in the Academy.

-A dedicated Leader of Careers, Mrs S Yousaf, works across the academy to ensure the quality of our Careers delivery and we have links with employers such as West Midlands Police, Shakespeare Martineau Law Firm, Aecom and BMW and work closely with The Universities of Aston, Birmingham, UCB, Oxford and many more.
+A dedicated Careers Leader, Mrs S Yousaf, works across the academy to ensure the quality of our Careers delivery together with a team of Careers Champions – a member of staff in each faculty that focuses on Careers Education focused around their subject area.
+We have close links with employers such as West Midlands Police, Shakespeare Martineau Law Firm, Aecom and BMW as well as working closely with IntoUniversity, The Universities of Aston, Birmingham, UCB, Oxford and many more.